 - The date of adoption of the articles of association

-- Possible provision on the authorized capital
+- Any provision regarding the authorized capital

 - The persons of the managing directors and the extent of their respective powers of representation